frimley-baptist-church/digial-music-stand/README.md

 ### Why use a Raspberry Pi?

 Well, because we can!
-Seriously, it's a cheap computer, ideal for this single-use task.
+Seriously, it's a cheap computer, ideal for this kind of work.
+The Raspberry Pi is so compact you can attach it to the back of a monitor using velcro, and have a relatively self-contained setup.

+Once our project is up and running, we'll add some photos here.